-- a.
+a.
 Nuclear plants.
-Restricting the size of rate increases necessary to bring into the rate base the Waterford 3 nuclear plant, owned by ELI, and the Grand Gulf nuclear plant, owned by Gulf States. - b.
+Restricting the size of rate increases necessary to bring into the rate base the Waterford 3 nuclear plant, owned by ELI, and the Grand Gulf nuclear plant, owned by Gulf States.

+b.
 Telephone rates.
 Representing the Commission in the rate investigation which led to successive orders reducing the rates of South Central Bell Telephone Co.
 The rate cases were eventually settled and refunds made to customers.

-- c.
+c.
 FERC tariffs.
-Achieving rate reductions and refunds to ELI customers under tariffs charged ELI for the Grand Gulf nuclear plant and for interchange transactions involving the Entergy System Agreement.
-The rate of return allowed Entergy has been reduced in successive cases from 16 percent to 11 percent, saving millions of dollars to ELI customers. \$4 million in refunds was provided ELI customers as a result of a rate of return reduction. - d.
+Achieving rate reductions and refunds to Entergy Louisiana customers under tariffs for the Grand Gulf nuclear plant and for interchange transactions involving the Entergy System Agreement.
+The rate of return allowed Entergy has been reduced in successive cases, saving millions of dollars for Entergy Louisiana customers.

+d.
 Grand Gulf 2 write-off.
 Participating in negotiating the write-off by Entergy Corp. of Grand Gulf 2, an abandoned nuclear project, in the amount of approximately \$1 billion.
-Further negotiating the so-called "Olive Branch" settlement, in which \$21.5 million in refunds and credits were given ELI customers. - e.
+Further negotiating the so-called "Olive Branch" settlement, in which \$21.5 million in refunds and credits were given ELI customers.

+e.
 Jurisdiction over cooperatives.
 Establishing the jurisdiction of the Commission over Louisiana electric cooperatives, including Cajun Electric Power Corp., in a decision rendered by the Louisiana Supreme Court.
 (Stone Pigman was not paid for the representation.)
 Establishing the Commission's jurisdiction over class action suits for rate rebates in both the Louisiana Supreme Court (the Trans-La case) and federal court (the Durwood Wilson case).

+f.
+Other.
 Stone Pigman often handles miscellaneous matters for the Commission without compensation.
 Stone Pigman was not compensated in at least two jurisdictional disputes in which it represented the Commission.
 Stone Pigman has foregone fees far in excess of \$500,000 in matters in which it represented the Commission.